 The following components would have to be built by hand, which would take time to both design and then build:

-Due to the absence of common method names and the abundance of unique property names each Controller or View would be tightly coupled to a single Model, thus eliminating any polymorphism and the possibility of sharing components via dependency injection.
+Due to the absence of common method names and the abundance of unique property names, each requiring its own setter and getter, each Controller or View would be tightly coupled to a single Model, thus eliminating any polymorphism and the possibility of sharing components via dependency injection.

 My unorthodox and heretical approach promotes loose coupling and maximises the opportunities for polymorphism and therefore reuse by dependency injection.
 This is because of the following: